-8 See "TNC Member States rules & procedures 2007-2014" on the ENRD website: http://enrd.ec.europa.eu/leader/tnc_guide/member-states-tnc-rules-and-procedures/en/member-states-tnc-rules-and-procedures_en.cfm
+See "TNC Member States rules & procedures 2007-2014" on the ENRD website: http://enrd.ec.europa.eu/enrd-static/leader/tnc\guide/member-states-tnc-rules-and-procedures en.html

 This should help to provide a publicly accessible overview of these items to all interested parties.
 This is especially important for LAGs who, in order to establish a TNC project, have to understand not only the rules for TNC in their own RDP, but also those which apply to any cooperation partners.